dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 These supported features are available in Kestrel on all HTTP/2 enabled platforms.
 The version negotiation is automatic in browsers and Kestrel, so no new APIs are needed.

-.NET 7 introduced Websockets over HTTP/2 support for Kestrel, the SignalR JavaScript client, and SignalR with Blazor WebAssembly.
+.NET 7 introduced WebSockets over HTTP/2 support for Kestrel, the SignalR JavaScript client, and SignalR with Blazor WebAssembly.

 > [!NOTE]
 > HTTP/2 WebSockets use CONNECT requests rather than GET, so your own routes and controllers may need updating.